- About Us

 The Class Teacher

-The central figure in our Waldorf classrooms is the class teacher, who in most cases remains with the children for grades one through eight.
+The central figure in our Waldorf classrooms is the class teacher, who in many cases remains with the children for multiple years.
 The capacities of the child unfold slowly, and we believe that they are best supported by relationships that are given time to develop.
 In a very short time the class and teacher become a family, with a special bond that deepens as their years together grow.
 We believe that young children benefit tremendously from this very personal, humanistic style of teaching and learning.

 The class teacher is responsible for educating the child in a full range of subjects, including mathematics, language arts, history, science, painting, drawing, and music.
 The day begins with a two-hour period called “Morning Lesson” or “Main Lesson.”
 Planned around a block system of typically three- to six-week increments, the main lesson allows for comprehensive study of core academic subjects.
 During this portion of the day, the teacher typically asks the children to recall aspects of the lesson from the previous day, and then presents new material.
 The hallmark of this approach is the focus on the teacher as the source, speaking directly to the students, promoting active and interactive learning, as opposed to passively using a textbook or a computer screen.